Pike/pike.github.io/content/2021/03/tech-debt-decisions.rst

 I've got thinking about technical debt a lot lately, and how to manage it.
 This post will be about decisions as a definition of technical debt.

-In a second post I'll talk about investments, risk management and insurrances as a model on how to live with technical debt.
+In a second post I'll talk about investments, risk management and insurances as a model on how to live with technical debt.
 I also want to talk about how to make conscious decisions within that framework, in particular with Open Source tech in mind.
 That's probably going into a third post.

 To set the context, why would you care?
 Technical debt is not going to kill your project or product.
 But it can slow down and weaken your response.
 If you're out of luck, any other seemingly harmless challenge can kill your project.
-It's like one of those deseases you die with, not of.
+It's like one of those diseases you die with, not of.

 Let's talk about decisions.
 Good decisions.
 Bad decisions.
 I'm going with loaded words here, mostly because they're short.
 The difference between a good and a bad decision is the number of people that regret a given decision.
 At a given point in time.